JeroenVandersteen/JerHammer/content/Trainings/List/Weapon specialization.md

 _+1 dam with that melee weapon_

 Choose one melee weapon.
-You gain +1 damage with that weapon for each time you take this talent.
+You gain +1 damage with that weapon for each time you take this training.